Harmelodic/harmelodic.github.io/docs/advice-and-research/signal-chat-backups.md

 On the Signal subreddit I also saw mentions of the `Syncthing`, but after searching it on the web, I found [this article](https://forum.syncthing.net/t/discontinuing-syncthing-android/23002) detailing that the developer is retiring Android support, so I'm not even going to dig into that as an option.

+... still need to dig into this more and figure it out.
+Will report back.